dannypsnl/dannypsnl.github.io/posts/2020-05-16-de-bruijn-index.md

 (struct term:application term [(t1 : term) (t2 : term)] #:transparent)
 ```

-But what we may find some definitions look like this:
+However, we may find some definitions look like this:

 ```racket
 #lang typed/racket